Literacy

 • Using knowledge of words and generative processes to develop strategies for independently learning new words in the contexts in which they occur

 First, all of those words: Of course, there’s not enough time to teach them all directly, so we must choose wisely.
 A number of researchers and educators have offered valuable guidelines for these choices (for example, Biemiller, 2010; Hiebert, 2005; Templeton & Gehsmann, 2014).
-To illustrate, let’s see how these guidelines work when applied to selections at the primary and intermediate levels:
+To illustrate, let’s see how these guidelines work when applied to selections at the primary and intermediate levels.
+Note that the following are potential texts you can use, but always check with your school or district for recommended resources.

-Intermediate Level: In the myth “Theseus and the Minotaur” (Journeys, 2017), some of the new words students encounter are mean-spirited, labyrinth, unfortunate, and resourceful.
+Intermediate level: In the myth “Theseus and the Minotaur," some of the new words students may encounter are mean-spirited, labyrinth, unfortunate, and resourceful.
 The teacher may explain mean-spirited quickly—a technique called “fast-mapping” in which a brief definition is provided, supported by the context in which the word occurs (Carey, 1978; Biemiller, 2010).
 Labyrinth is defined well in context.
 Unfortunate and resourceful occur with greater frequency in texts and across all content domains, so they warrant direct and sustained instruction.
 They also provide excellent opportunities to reinforce teachers’ morphological instruction—teaching about prefixes, suffixes, bases, and roots—so their value extends well beyond their specific meanings.

 Once target vocabulary words are selected, there are productive and motivating activities and strategies that support word-specific vocabulary instruction (Templeton & Gehsmann, 2014).
 For example: